 The robot itself isn't what charges the car.
 This autonomous mobile robot is essentially a battery porter.

 After being summoned, it collects a battery wagon (each one can hold 25kWh energy), brings it to your car, plugs it in and then waits for the signal to collect it.

 Each battery wagon (or energy storage device) can deliver fast charging up to 50kW to the vehicle.
-You can see how it'll work in the video above.

 The robot is fitted with cameras, laser scanners and ultrasonic sensors so that it can drive itself to your car, and avoid collisions with other cars or obstacles in a parking lot (whether they're stationary or moving).